MarioRuiz/slack-smart-bot/README.md

 **_`code RUBY_CODE`_**

 >runs the code supplied and returns the output.
+Also you can send a Ruby file.
 Examples:

 >code puts (34344/99)*(34+14)